The 33 Best Austin Restaurants (2024 Edition)

 9. Bird Bird Biscuit

-Best for breakfast
+Best for: a quick breakfast

 Go for breakfast, go for brunch, go for lunch, but just be sure you try one of those delicious biscuit sandwiches at Bird Bird Biscuit!
 The team here worked endlessly to craft the perfect “sandwich biscuit,” which is one that is sturdy enough to hold up to the yummy filling while also being soft and fluffy.
 Too fluffy and it falls apart under the fried chicken, and too sturdy and it tastes dry and bland.